UI UX Designer or UX/UI Designer:

 UI “States” of an application or system are part of design, product design and front-end development.
 The designed UI “states” assist developers, teams and clients to understand the current state of the app at each possible stage of the process.

-States are used by developers also in terms of accessibility, so that, for example once a collapsable component is opened the state is read out to the screen reader.
-This assists the visually impaired user to know the current state of the UI (open or closed component) and proceed with their assistive technology of choice (usually JAWS or NVDA).
+States are used by developers also in terms of accessibility, so that, for example, once a collapsible component is opened the state is read out to the screen reader.
+This assists the visually impaired user to know the current state of the UI (open or closed component) and proceed with their assistive technology of choice (usually JAWS or NVDA – Web) but also while using IOS and Android (mobile) accessibility features.

-A Product Designer understands things more holistically and can deliver code, visual design and user experience advice for a product, feature or software release.
-Full stack designers work closely with developers, testers, BA’s, stakeholders, clients and UX researches.
+A Full Stack Designer understands things more holistically and can deliver code, visual design and user experience advice for a product, feature or software release.
+Full stack designers work closely with developers, testers, BA’s, stakeholders, clients and UX researchers.
 They provide UI designs including states or components with states, interactive prototypes, code and best practice design patterns (Visual & UI, not Programming Design Patterns).

 UI Design Patterns, a components library or visual states and the thinking behind them greatly assist developers, business and teams to understand specific use cases around the application and their correct code implementation.